Frequently Asked Questions About Our Updated Strategy

 - Champion Health Equity: For equity to be a reality, voices must be heard and skills developed to promote fair opportunities for all Coloradans to be healthy.
 We are supporting individuals and organizations as they develop and strengthen the skills necessary to advocate for and promote a more equitable health environment—one where our policies reflect our priorities, and health is in reach for all Coloradans.
 Read more about the priorities in this focus area, including Advocacy and Capacity Building.

 We also have long-term cross-cutting work that spans multiple priorities, so we can work deeply within a specific geographic or subject area.
 These long-term efforts require extended focus and investment, which means that we are careful to take on only a few of these at a time.
-Currently, the Foundation considers our existing Healthy Schools and new Locally-focused bodies of work as cross-cutting.
+Currently, the Foundation considers our Locally-focused portfolio of work as cross-cutting.

-We recognize that by partnering in communities across the state who are part of our Locally-focused signature effort, that we can not only move the needle on specific health-related issues, but that we have an opportunity to build the capacity of local institutions, improve policies and systems, expand local leadership and stimulate broad civic engagement.
-The four communities we will embark with on this new, exciting path include Alamosa, Eagle and Morgan counties, as well as Pueblo County with a specific focus on the city of Pueblo.
+We recognize that by partnering in communities across the state who are part of our Locally-focused Work, that we can not only move the needle on specific health-related issues, but that we have an opportunity to build the capacity of local institutions, improve policies and systems, expand local leadership and stimulate broad civic engagement.
+We are engaged in this effort in nine Colorado communities: Alamosa County, Crowley County, Eagle County, East Colfax Corridor, Montrose County, Morgan County, Otero County, the city of Pueblo and Rio Grande County.

 Having health in reach means something different for every Coloradan and every community, because not all of us have the same opportunities.